 It was quite intriguing to explore the shoreline of this village on timber planks |

-Then we met at the village rotunda at the appointed hour for some music/entertainment and local handicrafts.
+Then we all met at the village rotunda at the appointed hour for some entertainment and local handicrafts.

 |

-Then it was back on board where we were treated to a BBQ on the back deck.
-When all else fails food and a couple of drinks seems to be the answer to everything.
+Then it was back to the mothership where we were treated to a delicious BBQ on the back deck.
+When all else fails food and a couple of drinks seem to be the answer to everything.

 |